marijnh/Eloquent-JavaScript/06_object.md

 {{index "prototype property"}}

-The appropriate prototype object for a constructor is found by taking the `prototype` property of the constructor function.
+The prototype object used when constructing objects is found by taking the `prototype` property of the constructor function.

 {{index "rabbit example"}}